Adnan Al-Kaissie: World Wide Wrestling Federation (1976–1977)

 In the World Wide Wrestling Federation, in 1976, under the Native American gimmick Billy White Wolf, he won the World Tag Team Championship with Chief Jay Strongbow.
-Needing neck surgery, Kassey agreed to work an injury angle where he had his neck broken by Ken Patera via the Swinging Neckbreaker on television.
+Needing neck surgery, Kaissie agreed to work an injury angle where he had his neck broken by Ken Patera via the Swinging Neckbreaker on television.
 After he left the territory for his neck surgery in 1977, the "Indians" were stripped of the title.

 Various promotions (1977–1981)

-In 1978, he wrestled in Hawaii and was the master of the "Indian Death Match" until his arch-rival, Tor Kamata, defeated him.
-He also returned to the United Kingdom in late 1979, billed as "The Sheik", making another appearance on ITV, this time on the World of Sport TV show, battling Lenny Hurst to an "open verdict" for using a possibly illegal sleeperhold.
-Not long after, he returned briefly to Iraq with the intent of introducing pro wrestling.
-By this time, his old classmate Saddam was ruler of the country.
-By his own account, it was a difficult time, for although Kaissey was very popular and had some success introducing professional wrestling to Iraq, Saddam was already becoming paranoid about potential rivals, and he saw Kaissey in this light.
-Kaissey fled back to the US and never returned, though he kept contact with his family in Baghdad.
+In 1978, he was presented in Hawaii as the master of the "Indian Death Match" until his arch-rival, Tor Kamata, defeated him.
+Changing gimmicks, he was billed as "The Sheik" in the United Kingdom in 1979.
+He then returned to Iraq, where his old classmate Saddam Hussein had taken power.
+Kaissey was popular and helped introduce professional wrestling to Iraq, but Hussein viewed him as a potential rival.
+Kaissey fled to the United States and never returned, though he maintained contact with his family in Baghdad.